 Information for early years and childcare providers

-In the meantime, if your operating circumstance change (you open or close), notify Ofsted by sending an email to email@example.com with ‘Change in operating hours’ in the subject field.
+Don’t forget, if your operating circumstance change (you open or close), you need to notify Ofsted by sending an email to email@example.com with ‘Change in operating hours’ in the subject field.
 In the body of the email, please confirm the unique reference number for each setting and the details of the change.

 Keep your details up to date on Pinpoint